Maruff/eTamil/synopsis.md

 # PhD Synopsis

-## Title: Development of eTamil: A Domain-Specific Language Tailored for Indian Accountants, Auditors, and FinTech Professionals
+## Development of eTamil: A Domain-Specific Language Tailored for Indian Accountants, Auditors, and FinTech Professionals

 ### Abstract